Positive discipline

 However, unlike negative discipline, it does all of these things in a kind, encouraging, and firm manner.
-The focus of positive discipline is to establish reasonable limits and guide children to take responsibility to stay within these limits, or learn how to remedy the situation when they don't.
+The focus of positive discipline is to establish reasonable limits and guide children to take responsibility to stay within these limits, or learn how to remedy the situation when they do not.

 History

 The Positive Discipline Parenting and Classroom Management Model is based on the work of Alfred Adler and Rudolf Dreikurs.
 Adler first introduced the idea of parenting education to United States audiences in the 1920s.
 He advocated treating children respectfully, but also argued that spoiling and pampering children was not encouraging to them and resulted in social and behavioral problems.
 The classroom techniques, which were initially introduced in Vienna in the early 1920s, were brought to the United States by Dreikurs in the late 1930s.
 Dreikurs and Adler referred to their approach to teaching and parenting as "democratic".

 Many other authors have carried on the parenting and classroom work of Alfred Adler.
 Jane Nelsen wrote and self-published Positive Discipline in 1981.
 In 1987 Positive Discipline was picked up by Ballantine, now a subsidiary of Random House.
 The latest edition was published by Ballantine in 2006, which includes four of the five criteria for Positive Discipline listed below.
 Nelsen has since added the fifth criteria.
 Nelsen also co-authored a series of Positive Discipline books with Lynn Lott: Positive Discipline for Teenagers, Positive Discipline A-Z and Positive Discipline in the Classroom (with H. Stephen Glenn).
 Positive Discipline the First Three Years and Positive Discipline for Preschoolers were co-authored by Jane Nelsen, Cheryl Erwin, and Roslyn Duffy.
 Cheryl Erwin co-authored with Jane Nelsen Positive Discipline for Single Parents and Positive Discipline for Stepfamilies.